HaydnMeyburgh/character-naming-contest/README.md

 ### Documentation

 Explore the API documentation using Swagger UI.
-Access t at `/api/docs` after starting the server
+Access it at `/api/docs` after starting the server